sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sudo</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Allows restricted root access for specified users
+Short desc    : Allows restricted root access for specified users
 URL          : https://www.sudo.ws
-Лицензия     : ISC
+License      : ISC
-Описание     : Sudo (superuser do) allows a system administrator to give certain
+Descript     : Sudo (superuser do) allows a system administrator to give certain
              : users (or groups of users) the ability to run some (or all) commands
              : as root while logging all commands and arguments.
 Sudo operates on a
              : per-command basis.
 It is not a replacement for the shell.
 Features